Voting Record — Brian Jenkins MP, Tamworth (10313)

 HouseDateSubjectBrian JenkinsLab VoteRôle

-11 May 2010Stopped being a member of the Unopposed Bills (Panel) Committee
+11 May 2010Stopped being Member, Unopposed Bills (Panel) Committee

 Commons4 Nov 2008Orders of the Day — New Clause 2 — Employer's duties in relation to industrial action ballots minorityno Rebel